How Does A Microfilm Conversion Project Work? [Infographic]

-- Inventory Tracking – When the microfilm arrives to our facility, each container is tagged for tracking.
+- Inventory Tracking – When the microfilm arrives at our facility, each container is tagged for tracking.
 Once the project begins, each microfilm roll will be tracked for unit control.

 - Preparation – Before we start scanning, the Microfilm is analyzed for density and, if necessary, cleaned and repaired for optimal scanning.